Amounting to what the company considers more capable wheel loaders its customers can simply “do…

 You’ll often come into contact with these types of loaders on the work site:

 - Skip Loader

 - Track Loader

-All loaders are tractors – some have wheels and some have tracks – that has a bucket on one end so the driver can scoop up loose material and move it around.
+All loaders are tractors – some have wheels and some have tracks – that have a bucket on one end so the driver can scoop up loose material and move it around.
 Loaders come in various sizes.
 Most of them are wheeled, but sometimes a tracked loader comes in handy.

 On construction sites where gravel or loose sand needs to be moved, a loader is a useful piece of equipment.
 But you need a qualified operator to make good use of it.

 You can always find employment as a loader if you have a few construction companies in your area.
 In northern states, many municipalities use loaders to move snow off of streets or parking lots.
-Business owners or landlords at large apartment or business complexes may use them too.
+Business owners or landlords at large apartments or business complexes may use them too.

-The most common type of loader is the front end loader, although skid steer loaders are fairly popular as well.
+The most common type of loader is the front-end loader, although skid steer loaders are fairly popular as well.
 Compared to industrial loaders, however, they’re both quite small.

 If you can learn to operate a large loader, such as a front loader like the John Deere 944K or the LeTourneau L-2350, then you should be able to operate smaller loaders just fine.
 Backhoe loaders not only have a bucket on one end but also a backhoe on the opposite, giving this small tractor an extra measure of mojo for the operator.